ACCIDDA/RespiLens-staging/TOURNAMENT_SETUP.md

 sub-1        | uuid-1         | 1             | 3       | 1700   | 1400 | 2000 | 1100 | 2300 | 2025-11-18 10:30
 sub-2        | uuid-1         | 2             | 1       | 2300   | 2000 | 2600 | 1800 | 2900 | 2025-11-18 11:00
 ```
-**Note**: No WIS column - all scoring is calculated on the frontend like Forecastle!
+**Note**: No WIS column - all scoring is calculated on the frontend

 ---